hakanonal/minibar/README.md

 #### 22.07.2020

-- Today I want to start the day with trying the following [article](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html) with data and trry to underrstand the result
+- Today I want to start the day with trying the following [article](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.multilabel_confusion_matrix.html) with data and try to underrstand the result
     - I think I have reasonable data to analyze.
 So you see with this function, I can 40 different confusion matrix for each class/product.
     - My initial attempt that it seems to me the numbers are very "confused" :) So I have hyptized that since I am collecting prediction and ground truths seperatelly, the there is actually different results of differrent samples.
-So I am going to collectt ground truths and prediction within a single loop.
+So I am going to collect ground truths and prediction within a single loop.
 I am assuming that it is going to be slow process.
-        - It is pretty fast though and I have a very satiffying result after I have ploted them with matplotlib
+        - It is pretty fast though and I have a very satisfying result after I have ploted them with matplotlib
         - The result is also very insightful.
 I have added accuracy precision and recall for each class/product
         - I think I have evaluated the model perfectlly.
 I have also put the recall prercision data into table and sort them.

+#### 23.07.2020

+- To sum up my work up-to date (1 month)
+    - I have treied to create a simple image classifer.
+    - Find out that it is very slow and decided to move into GPU environment.
+    - Accomplish to create GPU environments on local and cloud.
+    - Tried to improve metrics with different networks using pre-trained ones VGG16
+    - Solved missed network parameters.
+    - Learned more about installing ubuntu and machine learning environments.
+    - Learned more about establishing multiple remote ssh connections.
+    - Learned more about how to discover data
+    - Learned about pyenv virtualenv working principles.
+    - Accomplished to fully evaluate a trained image classifier.

+- So since we have succesfully created simple image classifer, I would still like to see how it would be trained if we used pre-trained clasifers.
+So today I am planing to work on (pretrained_vgg_classification.py) I am deleting the file (deeper_vgg_classification.py) since it was a desparete branch back then to increase the metrics.
+Since we have solved the problem with the metrics there is no need that branch.
+    - I will take the simple networks top dense layers to this new vgg16.